-There has been a mass desertion of close associates and leaders in Paul’s ministry of which Phygelus and Hermogenes are the most prominent and unexpected.
-Apparently, the hardship and the stigma associated with Paul’s ministry is not what they would expect.
+There had been a mass desertion of close associates and leaders in Paul’s ministry of which Phygelus and Hermogenes were the most prominent and unexpected.
+Apparently, the hardship and the stigma associated with Paul’s ministry was not what they would expect.
 Although they are not numbered with Alexander the copper smith which did Paul much harm (see 4:14), they are not cast in a good light.
 For what is unequivocally heinous about them is their act of abandoning an apostle who for the gospel’s sake sits rotting in prison while awaiting a death sentence.

 The Lord grant mercy to the house of Onesiphorus, for he often refreshed me and was not ashamed of my chains.

 Paul’s words bare the deep emotional wounds that are inflicted by the unexpected desertions.
 But in the cold, dark prison cell forlorned, he found the remnant of Christian decency in Onesiphorus.
 For he not only supported Paul in Ephesus but also in Rome.
 He repeatedly goes out of his way to help Paul to the extent of following him to Rome painstakingly seeking out his whereabouts.
 Here, Paul implicitly inferred the spirit of the gospel as being faithful to another in need.
 When all have moved on in search of better prospects, Onesiphorus has chosen to remain with the apostle despite the stigma (was not ashamed of my chains).
 Paul deems it appropriate to call on God to reward Onesiphorus and his family for his godly kindness.
 Indeed, one should be faithful to a friend in need and even more so to a man who gives his life for the gospel.

 The true gospel targets the sinful nature, the root of eternal destruction.